Meh02ajv/OOP-Final-Project/README.txt

-How to compile
+🔧 How to Compile

-Add How to run
+▶️ How to Run

-Dependencies + Assumptions
+📦 Dependencies & Assumptions

+- Gemini Generative API access key should be enabled

 👥 ​Contributors